fmatthew5876/stdcxx-literal/proposal/draft.md

 This type would need to contain a lot of compiler "magic" in order to work.
 Namely it would need to:

-* Be an rvalue
+* Be an rvalue reference or a value, making the expression itself an rvalue.
 * Decay to `const char*` pointer
 * Convertable to `const char(&)[N]`
 * Maintain same overload behavior outlined above.
-* Not require header inclusions for every string literal expression
+* Not require standard library header inclusions for every file containing a string literal expression

 That is indeed a lot of magic and a lot of unknowns about how such a thing could be specified or even possible.
-It also causes the same API breakage of our proposed solution.
+It also causes the same API breakage as our proposed solution, and perhaps even more as the expression isn't even a character array type anymore.

-This solution however would be compile time perfect.
+This solution however would solve our primary goal and be compile time perfect.
 In that one could write:
 ```
 template <typename Char, size_t> void logger(const std::basic_string_literal<Char,N>&)
 ```

-And be guaranteed this will only capture string literal expressions and nothing else.
+And be guaranteed this will only bind to string literal expressions and nothing else.

 Solution 2.
 Add a special type which can overload on string literals
 --------------------------------------------------------------------